Home » About Us » Annual Report

 The school environment is safe and secure and students are equipped with the skills to confidently navigate their complex lives.

-- As part of the district’s Multi-tiered System of Supports (MTSS), Enders Road Elementary School piloted the Brainstorming Educational Strategies Team (BEST) approach.
-The benefits included a more streamlined, efficient and thorough process to meet student needs utilizing targeted interventions within a data tracking system to monitor progress, and allow for increased teacher voice.
-There was a significant and positive impact on student academic/social-emotional and behavioral progress.
-Sixty-three students received personalized, supplemental support through the BEST program.
+• As part of the district’s Multi-Tiered System of Supports (MTSS), Mott Road Elementary School implemented the Brainstorming Educational Strategies Team (BEST) approach.
+The benefits included a more streamlined, efficient, and thorough process to meet student needs by utilizing targeted interventions within a data tracking system to monitor progress, and allow for increased teacher voice.
+There was a significant and positive impact on student academic, social-emotional and behavioral progress.
+Twenty-two students received personalized, supplemental support through the BEST program at Mott Road.

 Develop collaborative learning spaces and schedules that support student inquiry.